robo-trh/bug-mastra-no-subscribe-reconnect/README.md

 Minimal reproduction for the `@mastra/client-js` AgentController `subscribe()` bug: no reconnect after a dropped SSE stream, silent death on clean server close, and no auth-refresh path for long-lived sessions.
-See `BUG_REPORT.md` for the full issue text (ready to paste into GitHub once the repro is pushed to a public repo and the placeholder link is filled in).

 ```bash
 npm install